close

 Photograph: Excavation work on Tarset Castle, 2015

-Further work to investigate the deterioration of Tarset Castle’s slopes was completed in 2015 as result of a link-up between TAG and Durham and Newcastle University engineering departments.
-In the absence of any further work, the landowner approved more work to be carried out by G.W.Moore and Sons with the approval of DEFRA.
+Work to investigate the deterioration of Tarset Castle’s slopes was completed in 2015 as result of a link-up between TAG and Durham with Newcastle University engineering departments.

-Recent recording surveys include:
+Other recording surveys

-• regular moth trapping through the summer months, with NNPA Ranger, Shaun Hacket
+• regular moth trapping* through the summer months, with NNPA Ranger, Shaun Hacket (*moth trapping still continues on a regular basis, contact Kath Richardson)

 • stone and other lichens with Dr Janet Simkin, County Lichenologist